 Getting back to the library, how can people contribute to Sister Library?

-By sending books, by providing a permanent space for the library, by spreading the word, by coming to visit, by crowd-funding to take it to many smaller cities and towns.
+By sending books by spreading the word, by coming to visit, by crowd-funding to take it to many smaller cities and towns.

 One speaker you dream to invite at the library?

 In your opinion, what direction should parents of young girls take in terms of introducing them to the right kind of books, and also to women role models?